av9ash/cognitive_mental_llm/README.md

 ## License and Citation
 This project is released under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.
-Any use or reuse of this work must cite the following:
+Any use or reuse of this work please cite the following:

 ```
 @misc{patil2025cognitivementalllmleveragingreasoninglarge,